chswx/ldm-ingest/README.md

 ## Licensing, warranty, etc.

 Licensing TBD.
 Code is pretty lousy and should not be used for life and death applications.
 No warranty implied.
 Use at your own risk.

+## Many Thanks

+Many thanks to @blairblends, @edarc and @UpdraftNetworks for infrastructure and seeding the initial code for this project.